-In numerous protests filed at the Federal Energy Regulatory Commission earlier this month, the El Paso Municipal Customer Group, Southwest Gas Corp., Salt River Project Agricultural Improvement and Power District, producers and others took aim at the proposal in which the pipeline seeks a 10.5% hike on average for its firm transportation rates and an increase in rate base of approximately 38%.
+In numerous protests filed at the Federal Energy Regulatory Commission last Thursday, the El Paso Municipal Customer Group, Southwest Gas Corp., Salt River Project Agricultural Improvement and Power District, producers and others took aim at the proposal in which the pipeline seeks a 10.5% hike on average for its firm transportation rates and an increase in rate base of approximately 38%.

 Calling El Paso’s Section 4 rate filing “enormous,” the El Paso municipal group, which represents municipal distributors in the Southwest, said it “rivals in scope the NGA Section 5 proceedings that restructured interstate pipelines more than a decade ago when entire tariffs were rewritten.”

 The “rate shock” that would be created by the Commission’s acceptance of El Paso’s rate filing “nearly defies description,” the El Paso municipal group told the Commission [RP05-422].